algosup/2024-2025-project-4-web-fpga-team-1/technicalSpecifications/technicalSpecifications.md

    - **State Machine Approach:** Iterate through the file, character by character, creating tokens based on identified character sequences and transitions.

    **Syntactic Parser**
    After tokens are formed, the parser traverses the token stream to interpret higher-level structures.
 For Verilog, we can check for module definitions, port lists, wire declarations, and instantiation statements.
 For SDF, we would parse temporal constructs like delays for certain pathways.
-You can use a recursive descent parser, a parser generator, or any approach who work. the goal is to create an Abstract Syntax Tree (AST), a structured representation of the relationships.
+You can use a recursive descent parser, a parser generator, or any approach who work.
+The goal is to create an Abstract Syntax Tree (AST), a structured representation of the relationships.

 3. **Error Handling**
    During parsing, add checks for: